CurlyTaleGamesLLC/PyKiln/getting-started.md

 Press CTRL + SHIFT + P and search for pymaker > connect

 Running that will now connect you to your esp32 over serial

+If you need to manage the files on the ESP32 run this command to get a remote shell connection:

+rshell -p COM4

+switch to the pyboard directory and list the files:

+cd /pyboard/
+ls